w1394945493/OPUS/README.md

 ## News

+- [2025/02/10]: &#x1F680;We release the fusion version of OPUS.
+The performance has been boosted to 51.4 mIoU and 51.8 RayIoU on the NuScene-Occ3D dataset.
 - [2025/01/10]: We release the visualization code.
-- [2024/09/26]: OPUS is accepeted by NeurIPS 2024 :rocket: :rocket: :rocket: .
+- [2024/09/26]: &#x1F680;OPUS is accepeted by NeurIPS 2024.
-- [2024/09/17]: We release an initial version of OPUS.
+- [2024/09/17]: &#x1F680;We release an initial version of OPUS.
 It achieves promising performance of 41.2 RayIoU and 36.2 mIoU on the NuScene-Occ3D dataset.

 ## Abstract
 Occupancy prediction, aiming at predicting the occupancy status within voxelized 3D environment, is quickly gaining momentum within the autonomous driving community.